tweag/nixpkgs-graph/README.md

 - `version`
 - `package` : path to which the package belongs (like `[ nixpkgs python3Package ]`)
 - `buildInputs` of the package in which each buildInput has the `/nix/store/hash-name(-dev)` structure, so we can identifier the node by `name`.
+- `propagatedBuildInputs` of the package in which each propagatedBuildInput has also the `/nix/store/hash-name(-dev)` structure, so we can still identifier the node by `name`.
 - `type = "node"` which is used as an identification marker for lib.collect

 Example :